CO-FOUNDERS & GLOBAL MANAGEMENT

 GLOBAL EDITORIAL TEAM

 Joyce Lee is Head Editor of YCW.
 She completed a joint master’s at the London School of Economics and Peking University, and currently works at the Global Risk and Investigations Practice of FTI Consulting in London.
 She previously worked at Aegis Advisory and the Carnegie-Tsinghua Center for Global Policy.

 Tom Hoffecker is Head of Partnerships for YCW’s editorial team.
 He previously worked at Teach For China in both Yunnan and the U.S. He currently lives in Washington, DC, and is completing a master’s degree at Georgetown University, where he is Editor-in-Chief of the Georgetown Journal of International Affairs.

 Karen Schuster is Social Media Coordinator of YCW.
 In her four years in China, her focus has been on digital strategy and communications.
 Karen previously worked at McKinsey in Shanghai, and currently works for Unruly Media in Singapore.

 Insa Ewert currently works on development cooperation at the EU Delegation to Indonesia/EU Mission to ASEAN.
-She was previously a Marie Skłodowska-Curie fellow at the German Institute of Global and Area Studies (GIGA) in Hamburg.
-Her research focuses on EU-China relations.
-Insa previously worked with the GIZ in Beijing and in the European Parliament.
+She was previously a Marie Skłodowska-Curie fellow at the German Institute of Global and Area Studies (GIGA), completing a PhD on EU-China relations.
+Insa has also worked with the GIZ in Beijing and in the European Parliament.

 Jan Philipp Poeter holds master’s degrees from Peking University and the London School of Economics in Public Policy and Administration and currently works for Deutsche Bank in London.
 Before that he worked for various parliaments, multinational corporations, and business associations, lobbying in China and the European Union.